ceticamarco/backup.sh/README.md

 # backup.sh [![backup.sh](https://github.com/ice-bit/backup.sh/actions/workflows/backup.sh.yml/badge.svg)](https://github.com/ice-bit/backup.sh/actions/workflows/backup.sh.yml)
 `backup.sh` is a POSIX compliant, modular and lightweight backup utility to save and encrypt your files.
-This tool is intended to be used on small scale UNIX environment such as VPS, small servers and workstations. `backup.sh` uses [rsync](https://linux.die.net/man/1/rsync), [tar](https://linux.die.net/man/1/tar) and [openssl](https://linux.die.net/man/1/openssl) to copy, compress and encrypt the backup.
+This tool is intended to be used on small scale UNIX environments such as VPS, personal servers and workstations. `backup.sh` uses [rsync](https://linux.die.net/man/1/rsync), [tar](https://linux.die.net/man/1/tar) and [openssl](https://linux.die.net/man/1/openssl) to copy, compress and encrypt the backup.

+While `backup.sh` should work in any POSIX compliant environment, the official supported operating systems are:
+- GNU/Linux;
+- FreeBSD;
+- Apple MacOS.

 ## Installation
 `backup.sh` consists in a single source file, to install it you can copy the script wherever you want.